apache/airflow/docs/apache-airflow/core-concepts/operators.rst

-It is also possible to exclude a string from templating and use it directly by wrapping it in :class:`~airflow.template.templater.LiteralValue`.
+It is also possible to exclude a string from templating and use it directly by wrapping it in :func:`~airflow.util.template.literal_value`.
 This approach disables the rendering of both macros and files and can be applied to selected nested fields, while retaining the default templating rules for the remainder of the content.

 .. code-block:: python

     fixed_print_script = BashOperator(
         task_id="fixed_print_script",
-        bash_command=LiteralValue("cat script.sh"),
+        bash_command=literal_value("cat script.sh"),
     )

 .. _concepts:templating-native-objects: